Fast Facts: Intervertebral disc disease (IVDD)

 by the way its animals are treated." -- Gandhi

-Drug knowledge (This is not a complete list of drugs that could be used in IVDD treatment) NOTE: some of the meds used for IVDD dogs such as Prednisone, can be purchased at Wal-Mart or Target at their $4 price.
-Just ask your vet for a script.
+Drug knowledge (This is not a complete list of drugs that could be used in IVDD treatment) NOTE: some of the meds used for IVDD dogs such as Prednisone, can be purchased at Wal-Mart or Target at their $4/30 tab per Rx price.
+Just ask your vet for an Rx script.
+These are the typical medications vets use in treating a disc episode.

-----Steroids are used for their anti-inflammatory and immuno suppressive effects.
-The initial swelling of the cord due to impact of a disc bursting into the spinal cord is a type of inflammation that responds especially well to the corticosteroids and their neuroprotective effects (Note NOT NSAIDS.)
-Steroids affect many body systems not just the target area of the spine.
+----Steroids are used for their anti-inflammatory effects.
+The initial swelling of the cord due to impact of a disc bursting into the spinal cord is a type of inflammation that responds especially well to the corticosteroids and their neuroprotective effects .
+Steroids affect many body systems not just the target area of the spine and a blood panel is recommend to test health of the organs before using.
 For example suppression of immune and inflammatory systems may result in increased susceptibility to secondary infection (UTI).
 Gastric ulceration (stomach problems).
-Steroids are often accompanied by GI protectant drugs (such as Pepcid, Carafate) to avoid potential stomach discomfort/damage.
+Steroids are often accompanied by GI protectant drugs (such as over the counter Pepcid AC) to avoid potential stomach damage.
 Allow at least one week if switching over between prednisone and NSAID's.
 Steroids must never to stopped abruptly, they need to be tapered off.
 Note: A genetic predisposition for diabetes is suspected in Keeshonds, Puliks, Cairn Terriers, Miniature Pinschers, Poodles, Dachshunds, Miniature Schnauzers, and Beagles.
 Most dogs are diagnosed between 4 and 14 years old.
 Any dog suspected of having an insulin related disease, should have tests run before using steroids.

 NOTE: Steroids are NOT pain killers.
 Dog will be in pain until the swelling starts to go down.
-A pain medication such as Tramadol should be prescribed in addition.
+A general analgesic pain medication such as Tramadol and possibly methocarbamol for the pain from muscle spasms are typically prescribed.
 Nothing worse than to get your dog home to find later that night or on the weekend pain kicks in and you have nothing on hand.

 Although they [NSAIDs] have never been reported to be neuroprotective in spinal cord injury models, there has been a long-standing interest in these drugs because of their potential to block prostaglandin production...None of these drugs have been tested extensively for neuroprotective effects.
 Experimental Therapies of Spinal Cord Injury.
 Wise Young, Ph.D., M.D.
 Last updated 7 January 2002.